Sariev Curates Fluca

 An Open Stage for Art and Culture

-FLUCA - Austrian Cultural Pavilion is a long-term cultural project - an initiative of the Open Arts Foundation (Plovdiv), the Austrian Embassy in Sofia, supported by the Federal Chancellery of the Republic of Austria, Plovdiv 2019 - European Capital of Culture, in partnership with the Municipality of Plovdiv and the Municipality of Sofia.
+FLUCA – Austrian Cultural Pavilion is a long-term cultural project – an initiative of the Open Arts Foundation (Plovdiv), the Austrian Embassy in Sofia, supported by the Austrian Federal Chancellery and the Municipality of Plovdiv.

 More about Fluca: